There is no shortage of acronyms in the business world.

 - Integrations: Connect monday.com with the tools you already use to have all your team’s work in one place.

-It’s time to start visualizing your KEY objectives and performance indicators!
+It’s time to start visualizing your KPIs and OKRs!